cfengine/documentation/examples.markdown

 ```

 3. Insert the example's bundle name in the `bundlesequence` section
-    of the main policy file `/var/cfengine/masterfiles/promises.cf` on
+    of the main policy file `/var/cfengine/masterfiles/promises.cf`:
-    the policy server:

 ```cf3
     bundlesequence => {